FREE SHIPPING on orders of $85 or more

 Ancestors of many of the Dalriadan families who crossed the Atlantic still live along the east coast of the United States and Canada.
 Some Scottish settlers arrived in Canada during the American War of Independence as United Empire Loyalists, while others stayed south to fight for a new nation.
 The descendants of Scottish settlers in both countries began to rediscover their heritage in the 19th and 20th centuries through Clan societies and highland games.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name McCabe or a variant listed above:

-McCabe Settlers in the United States in the 18th Century
+McCabe Settlers in United States in the 18th Century

-McCabe Settlers in the United States in the 19th Century
+McCabe Settlers in United States in the 19th Century

-McCabe Settlers in the United States in the 20th Century
+McCabe Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.